Skip to main content

 Schools can transform communities

 School facilities directly impact student learning, student and staff health, and school finances on a huge scale.
 Globally, 1 in 8 individuals set foot in a school every day.
 Today, there are nearly 100,000 public schools in the United States.
 In fact, state and local governments invest more capital in K–12 public school facilities than in any other infrastructure sector outside of transportation.
-However, with an estimated 7.5 billion square feet in the U.S. to modernize and maintain, schools are falling behind.
-School building conditions decline over time, and funding is inequitably distributed across communities with vastly differing wealth and resources.
+However, with an estimated 7.5 billion square feet in the U.S. to manage and a shortage of around $85 billion per year in necessary investment, our schools are falling behind, particularly those most in need.
+U.S. students and teachers deserve healthy, inspiring, high-performance, and modern school buildings, and we can make it happen.

 What is a green school?